J Paul Getty Museum of Art

 The South Pavilion ground floor contains a magnificent collection of French decorative art from the 17th and 18th centuries.
 First floor highlights include two paintings by Thomas Gainsborough, Baronne de Domecy by Odilon Redon, and numerous enchanting pastels and watercolour paintings.

 The West Pavilion ground floor is devoted to European sculpture plus decorative arts spanning the late-18th and 19th centuries, as well as items from the drawing collection.
 The latter features works by Albrecht Durer, Hans Baldung, Raphael, del Sarto, Paolo Veronese, Rembrandt, Rubens, Nicolas Poussin and Jean-Antoine Watteau.
-Upstairs is a display of 19th century paintings, including Van Tromp, Going About to Please His Masters by JMW Turner; several Impressionist canvases by Claude Monet, Camille Pissarro, Edgar Degas and Toulouse-Lautrec; a still life by Paul Cezanne; Portrait of Albert Cahen d'Anvers by Edouard Manet; Arii Matamoe by Paul Gauguin; and Van Gogh's Irises.
+Upstairs is a display of 19th century paintings, including Van Tromp, Going About to Please His Masters by JMW Turner; several Impressionist canvases by Claude Monet, Camille Pissarro, Edgar Degas and Toulouse-Lautrec; a still life by Paul Cezanne; Portrait of Albert Cahen d'Anvers by Pierre-Auguste Renoir; Arii Matamoe by Paul Gauguin; and Van Gogh's Irises.

 The West Pavilion is also home to the museum's American and European collection of fine art photography.
 This features numerous original prints dating from 1841, as well as others from the 19th century.
 Modern and contemporary lens-based artists are also well represented, including Man Ray, Imogene Cunningham, Walker Evans and the German photographer August Sander.